 Device: Relieva Balloon Sinuplasty System

-Sinuplasty balloon tools for treatment of chronic rhinosinusitis
+Sinuplasty balloon tools for dilation of sinuses in patients with chronic rhinosinusitis

 - Mean Intra-patient Change in SNOT-20 Score [ Time Frame: Baseline and 24 weeks ]

 Change in patient-reported quality of life survey, Sino-Nasal Outcome Test -20 (SNOT-20), using paired baseline and 24 week data.

 The 20 question Sino-Nasal Outcome Test (SNOT-20) will be used to evaluate sinus symptoms and sinus-symptom related quality of life (QOL) at baseline and 24 weeks post-procedure.
 The change in SNOT-20 score at 24 months will be compared to the baseline SNOT-20 score.
 Each of the 20 questions in the SNOT-20 survey is scored on a scale of 0 to 5, where '0' represents 'no problem' and '5' represents 'problem as bad as it can be'.
 The 20 questions are expressed as a mean of the scores.
 Therefore, the minimum mean score is zero and the maximum mean score is 5.

 - Mean Intra-patient Change in Lund-Mackay CT Scan Score [ Time Frame: Baseline and 24 weeks ]

 Change in Lund-Mackay CT score for paired baseline and 24 week data.